20 Resources For Writers

 Beautiful ebook and print cover designs.

 Need a cover design on a budget?
-Customize template book covers for your books.
+You can customize template book covers for your story.

 Book Editors In The Instagram Community

 Whitney and her husband Travis are more than just teammates; they're published authors who want to see your books succeed as well.
 I met Whitney on Instagram, and she's a lovely human who cares deeply for others and always brings a smile to my face.

 Joanne edits fiction and non-fiction books, and her rates are affordable.

 Ines is a formatter with a professional background and education in publishing.
 She offers book formatting services to self-published authors.